A multi-material transport problem with arbitrary marginals: Existence of multi-material fluxes with finite energy and stability

 \subsection{Proof of the stability Theorem \ref{t:stability}}

-We will actually prove that every subsequential limit $T_\infty$, with boundary $\mu^+_\infty-\mu^-_\infty$, is a minimizer.
+We will actually prove that every subsequential limit $T_\infty$ is a minimizer for the pair $\left( \mu_{\infty}^-, \mu_{\infty}^+ \right)$.
 Without loss of generality we can assume that $T_h\wto T_\infty$.
+Furthermore, as a consequence of \eqref{eq:uniform energy bound} and of the lower semicontinuity of the energy, it holds

-The proof is by contradiction.
-Assume there exists $\delta>0$ and a multi-material flux $S$ between $\mu^-_\infty$ and $\mu^+_\infty$ which satisfies We will use $S$ to construct a competitor $S_h$ for $T_h$ ($h$ large enough) such that $\E(S_h)<\E(T_h)$, which is a contradiction.
+Towards a contradiction, let us assume that $T_\infty$ is not a minimizer.
+Then, there exist $\delta>0$ and a multi-material flux $S$ between $\mu^-_\infty$ and $\mu^+_\infty$ which satisfies We will use $S$ to construct a competitor $S_h$ for $T_h$ ($h$ large enough) such that $\E(S_h)<\E(T_h)$, which is a contradiction.
 By the lower semi-continuity of $\E$, there exists $h_0\in\N$ such that for $h>h_0$ it holds Let $Q$ be a cube obtained by Lemma \ref{lemmagriglia}.
-By \eqref{stima_eeeneeergeticaaa}, there exists $l\in\N$ such that, for every $h\in\N$
+By \eqref{stima_eeeneeergeticaaa}, there exists $l\in\N$ such that, for every $h\in\N \cup \{\infty\}$